geoframecomponents/python4GEOframe/README.md

 - open the Anaconda prompt
 - `conda activate geoframe_xxx`
 - `echo JAVA_HOME`

+## geoframepy
+To improve the usability, pre and post-processing, of the GEOframe components, we are developing the [geoframepy package](https://pypi.org/project/geoframepy/).

 ## gridGEO1D
 This folder contains the notebooks and the python scripts to create a one-dimensional grid for finite volumes.